Advanced Search Filters

 Although conditions in rural areas tended to be less harsh overall for both male and female forced laborers, workers’ experiences largely depended on the family or business where they were assigned.
 Foreign women at worksites with German men were vulnerable to sexual assaults.
 Pregnancies posed an additional risk.
 If so-called “race experts” determined that the father was an "Aryan" German, the child could be taken away and placed with a German family.
 If the child was judged to be somehow racially inferior—as two sources in this collection demonstrate—women could be forced to have an abortion or give their infants to a so-called children’s home.
 Many of these had extremely high mortality rates.
 It is estimated that tens of thousands of women were forced to have abortions while working in Germany.4

-Millions of Soviet prisoners of war (POWs) were singled out for particularly brutal treatment as forced laborers in Germany.
-The German army did not follow international agreements regarding the treatment of Soviet prisoners of war in part because officials did not believe that the rules of war applied to those considered racially inferior—such as Slavic peoples or those they classified as Communists.7 In the first few months of the war between Nazi Germany and the Soviet Union, roughly 3.5 millon Soviet POWs died of starvation and cold—or they were shot by German guards.8 The labor shortage in Germany became so bad by early 1942, however, that German officials decided to use the Soviet POWs for labor.
-The terrible physical condition of these POWs in German camps made using them for labor extremely difficult at first, as this German army circular discusses.9 There were also unforeseen consequences of bringing large numbers of foreign forced laborers into the country, regardless of their origin.
+Millions of Soviet prisoners of war (POWs) were singled out for particularly brutal treatment as forced laborers in Germany.7 The German army did not follow international agreements regarding the treatment of Soviet prisoners of war in part because officials did not believe that the rules of war applied to those considered racially inferior—such as Slavic peoples or those they classified as Communists.8 Roughly 3.3 millon Soviet POWs died of starvation and cold in German captivity—or they were shot by German guards.9 The labor shortage in Germany became so bad by early 1942, however, that German officials decided to use the Soviet POWs for labor.10 The terrible physical condition of these POWs in German camps made using them for labor extremely difficult at first, as this German army circular discusses.
+There were also unforeseen consequences of bringing large numbers of foreign forced laborers into the country, regardless of their origin.
 As documented in this German report, the escape of POWs from worksites raised fears among German authorities about the security and racial purity of the civilian population.

 The Nazi regime’s exploitation of forced labor upended people's lives and displaced millions.
 As the war continued, more and more people were swept into the expanding forced labor system across Germany.
 These forced laborers faced difficult living conditions and had limited options.
 The sources in this collection demonstrate how Nazi policies transformed these workers' everyday lives and illustrate how they responded.